zubinchopra/portaldocs/portal-sdk/generated/portalfx-testinprod.md

   * For other useful switches, please refer to the [debugging guide](portalfx-debugging.md)

 The registered extension will be saved to user settings, and available in future sessions.
-When using the portal in this mode, you will see a banner letting you know the state of the configured extensions has been changed:
+When using the Portal in this mode, you will see a banner letting you know the state of the configured extensions has been changed:

 ![Local extensions](../media/portalfx-testinprod/localExtensions.png)

 <a name="marking-automated-tests-as-test-synthetic-traffic"></a>
 ## Marking automated tests as test/synthetic traffic